R-fadhil/tsunami-evac-route/README.md

 # tsunami-evac-route

 A webGIS to analyze tsunami evacuation route in The Special Region of Yogyakarta, Indonesia.
-The webGIS use PostgreSQL as database, PostGIS and PgRouting extention to support spatial data and Network Analysis Function
+The webGIS use PostgreSQL as database, PostGIS and PgRouting extention to support spatial data and network analysis function

 ## How to Set up
 1. Put [interface and program](https://github.com/R-fadhil/tsunami-evac-route/tree/main/webintroduction) into server / localhost